 A Columbus Fire Department member dons gloves while working at a mass vaccination site at the Celeste Center in Columbus.
-Source: Jake Zuckerman.
+Photo by Jake Zuckerman, Ohio Capital Journal.

 Of more than 1.8 million Ohioans who have received at least one COVID-19 vaccination dose, only 5.6% went to Black Ohioans, who comprise about 13% of the population.